Summer Squash Quesadillas

 Instructions:

 1. Heat oil in a large skillet over high heat.
 Add zucchini to hot pan and leave undisturbed for a minute or two so the bottom layer can get golden brown.
-Add garlic, jalapeno, red pepper flakes (if using), cumin, and one hefty teaspoon of salt to the pan, then toss altogether.
+Add garlic, jalapeño, red pepper flakes (if using), cumin, and one hefty teaspoon of salt to the pan, then toss everything together.
 Reduce heat to medium-high and cook for 10 minutes, stirring occasionally, until zucchini becomes soft and very tender.
 Taste for seasoning, then add the juice of half your lime.
 Scrape mixture into a large bowl and allow to cool slightly.

-2. Meanwhile heat griddle to 350°.
+2. Meanwhile, heat griddle to 350°.
 Add cheese to zucchini mixture and mix.
 Lay out 6 tortillas and evenly divide the mixture onto each tortilla.
 Top with the remaining 6 tortillas.

 3. Add a thin layer of olive oil to the hot griddle, then transfer assembled quesadillas to the griddle and cook until deeply golden brown on both sides.
 Transfer to a platter, top with avocado, cilantro, and a squirt of lime juice.
 Serve immediately.